In a huff, Trump walks out on opponent's closing at defamation trial but returns to hear his lawyer

-NEW YORK (AP) — Donald Trump stormed out of closing arguments at his defamation trial Friday as a lawyer for writer E. Jean Carroll urged a jury to award at least $24 million in damages for the “storm of hate” caused by the former president as he reacted to Carroll's claims that he sexually attacked her.
-He returned later when his lawyer argued on his behalf.
+NEW YORK (AP) — Donald Trump stormed out of closing arguments at his defamation trial Friday as a lawyer for E. Jean Carroll urged a jury to award at least $24 million in damages for the “storm of hate” caused by the former president as he reacted to her sexual assault accusation.
+He later returned to the courtroom.

 Just minutes after attorney Roberta Kaplan began her closing argument in Manhattan federal court, Trump suddenly rose from his seat at the defense table and walked toward the exit, pausing to scan the packed courtroom as members of the Secret Service leaped up to follow him out.

-Later, Trump returned to the courtroom to hear his lawyer, Alina Habba, argue that he should not be made to pay Carroll for comments he made that Carroll's lawyers say set off a flood of hate messages from strangers.

-Early in her closing, Habba showed the jury a video in which Trump said a jury's verdict last year finding that he had sexually abused Carroll was “a disgrace” and “a continuation of the greatest witch hunt of all time.”

-The comment carried extra weight because just before arguments began, the judge — without jurors in the room — threatened to send Habba to jail for continuing to talk when he told her she was finished.
+The walkout came only minutes after the judge, without the jury present, threatened to send Trump attorney Alina Habba to jail for continuing to talk when he told her she was finished.

+“You are on the verge of spending some time in the lockup.
+Now sit down,” the judge told Habba, who immediately complied.

 Roberta Kaplan and the judge are unrelated.